-From a performance standpoint, the Camaro could be ordered with the Z/28 package which yielded a high-winding 302 CI engine and a 4-speed transmission which was a very similar drive train to the SCCA race cars of the time.
-Also if drag racing was more your thing, the Camaro could be ordered with 3 different big blocks and transmission configurations to get big block torque to the ground.
-Later in 1969, the all-aluminum, big block ZL1 Camaro was introduced for the ultimate drag car.
+From a performance standpoint, the Camaro could be ordered with the Z/28 package, which yielded a high-winding 302 CI engine, and a four-speed transmission that provided a very similar drive train to the SCCA race cars of the time.
+If drag racing was more your thing, the Camaro could be ordered with your choice of three different big blocks and transmission configurations to get big-block torque to the ground.
+Later in 1969, the all-aluminum, big-block ZL1 Camaro was introduced for the ultimate drag car.

-For the most part, the exterior of the Camaro was the same in 1967 and 1968 with differences coming with option packages such as the SS and the Rallysport.
-In 1969, the Camaro became known as "The Hugger” with 2" wider sheet metal on the body and a more aggressive stance.
-This cosmetic change was accented by optional front and rear spoilers and a cowl induction scooped hood.
+For the most part, the exterior of the Camaro was the same in 1967 and 1968, however, optional packages such as the SS and the Rallysport did alter the appearance.
+In 1969, the Camaro became known as "The Hugger," thanks to 2" wider sheet metal on the body and a more aggressive stance.
+Optional front and rear spoilers and a cowl induction scooped hood accented this cosmetic change.
 The 1969 Camaro has stood the test of time as being the epitome of the Chevrolet muscle car.

-The Camaro hit the market with a full-length movie, an off Broadway play and a clothing line.
-Due to the market frenzy surrounding the first generation Camaro, it paced the Indianapolis 500 in 1967 and 1969.
+The Camaro hit the market with a full-length movie, an off-Broadway play and a clothing line.
+Due to the marketing frenzy surrounding the first generation Camaro, it paced the Indianapolis 500 in 1967 and 1969.